snizzleorg/supportplanner/README.md

 ## Docker Support

+### Local Development

-You can also run the application using Docker:
+You can run the application using Docker Compose:

 ```bash
 docker-compose up -d --build
 ```

 The application will be available at `http://localhost:5175`.

+### Portainer Deployment

+For production deployment using Portainer, see the **[Portainer Deployment Guide](PORTAINER_DEPLOYMENT.md)**.

+Key features:
+- No `.env` file required - environment variables managed in Portainer
+- Named volumes for data persistence
+- Easy updates via pull and redeploy
+- Secure secrets management

 Notes for mobile testing
 - iOS/Android device emulation or real device recommended.